jupyter/docker-stacks/docs/using/troubleshooting.md

      uid=1234(jovyan) gid=1234(jovyan) groups=1234(jovyan),100(users)
      ```

+   - If you pass a numeric UID, it must be in the range of 0-2147483647

      If you need to specify a different user check the following section in this page.

 ## Permission issues after changing the UID/GIU and USER in the container